emilierobichaud1/Event-App/doc/sprint 0/done.md

 2) When opening the app as an existing user, I want to be able to log in using the credentials specified when I created my account, and access the information associated with my account.

-3) As a user of the app, and someone that wants to organize an app, I would like to be able to organize an event on the app so other people can attend.
+3) As a user of the app, and someone that wants to organize an event, I would like to be able to organize an event on the app so other people can attend; this should be a simple, seamless process.

 4) When looking for events, I'd like to be able to search by keyword/category or by location using the map.